 Frequently Asked Questions

-You can seek second medical opinion.
-However, employers aren’t obligated to allow return if medical advice says you’re not fit.
+You can seek a second medical opinion.
+However, employers aren’t obligated to allow you to return if medical advice says you’re not fit.

 Yes, particularly for safety-critical roles or after extended absence.
 This is reasonable and doesn’t override your doctor’s certificate but provides independent assessment.